 What is the Process Like?

-Once your restorations are complete, you will see Dr. Fondriest for a second appointment.
-During this visit, dental etch and a mild conditioning liquid will be applied to the teeth.
-Finally, the veneers are bonded into place, and any necessary adjustments are made.
+Once your restoration is complete, you will see Dr. Fondriest for a second appointment.
+During this visit, a dental etch and a mild conditioning liquid will be applied to the surface of the tooth.
+Finally, the veneer is bonded into place, and any necessary adjustments are made.